 Mean score of companies in the Health Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, St John Ambulance reported total carbon emissions of approximately 4,683,000 kg CO2e.
-This figure includes Scope 1 emissions of about 831,000 kg CO2e, Scope 2 emissions of approximately 1,238,000 kg CO2e, and Scope 3 emissions also amounting to around 4,683,000 kg CO2e.
-Comparatively, in 2022, the organisation's total emissions were about 4,827,000 kg CO2e, indicating a slight reduction in emissions year-on-year.
-St John Ambulance has set ambitious climate commitments, aiming for Net Zero by 2035 for emissions they directly control, which includes both Scope 1 and Scope 2 emissions.
-Additionally, they project a significant reduction of 36.36% in total carbon emissions by 2026, targeting a maximum of 5,783,000 kg CO2e from their baseline year in 2018.
-To further their sustainability goals, St John Ambulance is prioritising the use of electric and hybrid vehicles within their fleet, contributing to their overarching aim of achieving Carbon Neutrality by 2035.
-These initiatives reflect a proactive approach to reducing their carbon footprint and addressing climate change effectively.
+This figure includes Scope 1 emissions of about 831,000 kg CO2e, Scope 2 emissions of around 1,238,000 kg CO2e, and Scope 3 emissions also totalling approximately 4,683,000 kg CO2e.
+Comparatively, in 2022, their total emissions were about 4,827,000 kg CO2e, indicating a slight reduction year-on-year.
+The organisation has set ambitious climate commitments, aiming for Net Zero emissions by 2035 for both Scope 1 and Scope 2 emissions, which they directly control.
+Additionally, they project a reduction in overall carbon emissions to a maximum of 5,783,000 kg CO2e by 2026, representing a 36.36% decrease from their baseline year of 2018.
+St John Ambulance is also focusing on reducing emissions from their fleet by prioritising electric and hybrid vehicles, further contributing to their goal of achieving Carbon Neutrality by 2035.
+These initiatives reflect their commitment to addressing climate change and reducing their carbon footprint effectively.

 Access structured emissions data, company-specific emission factors, and source documents